Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Quantum Impurity Solvers

 This diagrammatic representation allows to define the self-energy $\hat{S}$ of the series as the sum of one-particle-irreducible (1PI) diagrams, which cannot be cut into two disconnected parts by removing a solid line, and thus to formally resum the series into the Dyson equation

 \beq { \hat{\mcV} (t,t') =\hat{\mcV}_0(t,t') + \int_{t'}^t dt_1 \int_{t'}^{t_1} dt_2 \hat{\mcV}_0(t,t_1) \hat{S} (t_1,t_2) \hat{\mcV} (t_2,t') } \eeq We remark that $\hat{\mcV}_0$, $\hat{\mcV}$ and $\hat{S}$ here are super-operators and that the self-energy $\hat{S}$ is a functional of the propagator $\hat{\mcV} $ whose closed form is not known in general.
-The resulting series~(\ref{eq:dysonNCA}) generalizes therefore to the case of Markovian impurities the hybridization expansion obtained for unitary quantum impurity models \cite{SchoellerSchonPRB94,muhlbacherRabaniPRL2008,schiroFabrizioPRB2009, schiroPRB2009,Werner_Keldysh_09}.
+The resulting series~(\ref{eq:dysonNCA}) generalizes to the case of Markovian impurities the hybridization expansion obtained for unitary quantum impurity models \cite{SchoellerSchonPRB94,muhlbacherRabaniPRL2008,schiroFabrizioPRB2009, schiroPRB2009,Werner_Keldysh_09}.
 For the latter, exact resummation techniques based on diagrammatic Monte Carlo~\cite{Gull_RMP11} have been employed but generically suffer from the so called sign problem, especially out of equilibrium, limiting the propagation time.
 Here instead we adopt a self-consistent approximation for the self-energy $\hat{S}$.
-This can be written in general as a systematic expansion in diagrams with an increasing number of crossing hybridization lines~\cite{Bickers1987,Nordlander1999,Eckstein2010,rueggMillisPRB2013}.
+This can be written in general as a systematic expansion in diagrams with an increasing number of crossing hybridization lines, an approach which has been extensively used for unitary quantum impurity models~\cite{Bickers1987,Nordlander1999,Eckstein2010,rueggMillisPRB2013}.
 The lowest order contribution is given by non-crossing diagrams, e.g. in Fig. \ref{fig:1PI_diagrams}, giving an explicit expression for the NCA self-energy \begin{widetext}

 \end{widetext} In the above expression $\alpha, \beta=\pm$ are Keldysh indices and $a,b=\left\{1,2\right\}$ are Nambu indices.
 Thus $\Delta^{\alpha\beta}_{ab}$ is a given component of the bath hybridization function introduced in Eq.~(\ref{eqn:S_eff}) , i.e. ${\Delta}^{\alpha\beta}_{ab}=\left(\bold{\Delta}^{\alpha\beta}\right)_{ab}$.
 We also introduce the super-operators analogues of the Nambu fields of Eq.~(\ref{eqn:Nambu}), that we define as